harishankarsivaji/robofriends/README.md

 # ROBO FRIENDS

-Simple react application using react hooks
+Simple react application displaying cards of user information.

 # Using React Hooks

-* Using useState() with functional components.
+* Using useState() hook for setting the react state to functional components.

-* Fetch API & useEffect()
+* Fetch API - useEffect()

-* Search robot names in the search bar.
+* useCallback() - Search robot names in the search bar.
+Passing callbacks to optimize child components when updating.